rustielin/Blockchain-Notes/note5.md

 bitcoins during the winter to heat up their home while making money on the side.

-ASIC-Resistance — Pros and Cons {#asic-resistance-pros-and-cons .unnumbered}
+ASIC-Resistance — Pros and Cons
 ===============================

 Calls for **ASIC-resistance** developed based on arguments that mining